The Cape Verde Islands is one of the most breathtaking places in Africa with great sunshine, stunning beaches, and fascinating culture.

 Cape Verde Islands

 The Cape Verdean archipelago has nine inhabited islands and a desolate one (Santa Luzia).
 The Barlavento islands are up North while the Sotavento islands are farther down South.
 Below, are the best places to visit in Cape Verde.

-Things to Do in Sal Island
+Things to Do in Sal Cape Verde

 Sal island is popular with holidaymakers.
 It’s home to some of the best beaches in Cape Verde with numerous hotels and all-inclusive resorts.